shashankpalle/DataAnalyst-Portfolio-Projects/README.md

 ## Dataset

-I have used a covid dataset conatining covid information from 2019 - 2022 from here - https://ourworldindata.org/covid-deaths
+I have used a covid dataset containing covid information from 2019 - 2022 from here - https://ourworldindata.org/covid-deaths

 ## Data Exploration